Yuzurukyun/TsuserverDR/README.md

     - Returns "Pong", used to check for server connection.
 * **play** "song.extension"
     - Plays a song, provided the area you are in allows non-staff members to run this command.
+    - If the song is within some folders within the client music folder, such folders must be included separated by "/" (e.g. "trial/Trial Start.opus" to play "Trial Start.opus" within the "trial" folder of the client music folder).
 * **pm** "ID/char name/edited-to character/showname/char showname/OOC name" "message"
     - PMs the target.
 * **pos** "position"